 The setting moves to Ulgu, the realm of Shadows, in particular in the Helleflux region, deep beneath the sea.
 Not much is known of Harrowdeep, who built it or why, but there’s a clear connection with the Orb Duplicita, the most infamous of Ulgu’s moons.
 When the moon shines, it is possible to reach (or be trapped) in Harrowdeep from any water source lit by the moon, even outside of Ulgu.
 Shadow magic is really strong in this labyrinth and it is rumoured that great artefacts imbued with shadow magic are present at its core.

 But no one ever returned from Harrowdeep.
-Even a conclave of Idoneth that moved over the structure together with some rebel Daughters of Khaine opposing Morathi rise to godhood, mysteriously disappeared while investigating the place.
-Recently disappearances, a common sight in Ulgu, have increased in frequency and Sigmar sent his spies to investigate the issue.
-Morathi’s spies as well discovered Harrowdeep while chasing the rebels.
+Even a conclave of Idoneth that moved over the structure together with some rebel Daughters of Khaine opposing Morathi’s ascension to godhood, mysteriously disappeared while investigating the place.
+Recently disappearances, a common sight in Ulgu, have increased in frequency and Sigmar sent his spies to investigate the issue, followed by Morathi’s own spied who discovered Harrowdeep entrance while chasing the rebels.

-At the very nadir of Harrowdeep there is the Nethermaze, an even worse place full of all types of dangers.
+At the very nadir of Harrowdeep there is the Nethermaze, an even worst place full of all types of dangers.
 Paranoid madness does not even start to describe the horrors and the suffering experienced that those unlucky enough to be trapped in Harrowdeep and its cruel mirror Nethermaze.